cedias/WrappedTFP/README.md

 # WrappedTFP

-WrappedTFP is just Tensorflow Projector wrapped for local use:
+WrappedTFP is just Tensorflow Projector wrapped within a python for local use:

 --------------------------------------